How to Use SUMX Power BI Function and How is it Different from SUM?

 Conclusion

-Power BI is Microsoft’s Business Intelligence tool used by Data Professionals all over the world to examine data from multiple sources and create attractive Charts, Dashboards, and Reports according to user-specified data.
+Power BI is Microsoft’s Business Intelligence tool used by Data Professionals worldwide to examine data from multiple sources and create attractive Charts, Dashboards, and Reports according to user-specified data.
 Making reports using the Power BI functionalities of data importing, transforming, and visualizing is a smooth experience.
 However, one must be familiar with important DAX functions such as SUMX Power BI to get the most out of raw data.

 This blog introduced you to Power BI and took you through various aspects of the SUMX Power BI function.
 The article also differentiates between Power BI SUM and SUMX functions before concluding.
 Power BI makes Business Analysis more efficient through intuitive, interactive, and easy-to-use services.
 Moreover, analyzing and visualizing your data by loading it from a Data Warehouse to Power BI can be cumbersome.
 This is where Hevo comes in.